Lungfish: Lungs

 Lungfish have a highly specialized respiratory system.
 They have a distinct feature in that their lungs are connected to the larynx and pharynx without a trachea.
 While other species of fish can breathe air using modified, vascularized gas bladders, these bladders are usually simple sacs, devoid of complex internal structure.
 In contrast, the lungs of lungfish are subdivided into numerous smaller air sacs, maximizing the surface area available for gas exchange.

 Most extant lungfish species have two lungs, with the exception of the Australian lungfish, which has only one.
 The lungs of lungfish are homologous to the lungs of tetrapods.
 As in tetrapods and bichirs, the lungs extend from the ventral surface of the esophagus and gut.

 Perfusion of water

-Of extant lungfish, only the Australian lungfish can breathe through its gills without needing air from its lungs.
+Of extant lungfish, only the Australian lungfish can breathe through its gills without needing air from its lung.
 In other species, the gills are too atrophied to allow for adequate gas exchange.
 When a lungfish is obtaining oxygen from its gills, its circulatory system is configured similarly to the common fish.
 The spiral valve of the conus arteriosus is open, the bypass arterioles of the third and fourth gill arches (which do not actually have gills) are shut, the second, fifth and sixth gill arch arterioles are open, the ductus arteriosus branching off the sixth arteriole is open, and the pulmonary arteries are closed.
 As the water passes through the gills, the lungfish uses a buccal pump.
 Flow through the mouth and gills is unidirectional.
 Blood flow through the secondary lamellae is countercurrent to the water, maintaining a more constant concentration gradient.